lucasmma/scalable-ecommerce/README.md

 # Ecommerce Scalable

 A scalable architecture using cache, rate-limiting, monitoring tools and advanced security strategies, using 5 services.
+Using CI/CD pipeline to run tests and deploy docker express-server

 Typescript, Redis, PostgreSQL, Prometheus, Grafana